The Value of Data, Part 3: Data Business Models

 Of all of these business models, the last one is my favorite.
 It's building a tool that can be sold as an efficiency play, using that tool as a Trojan Horse to collect data, then turning the data into a huge competitive moat.
 This business model makes it easy to build a valuable dataset because you don't need data to start -- you just need to streamline data entry for customers.
 Then, once you have that dataset, you're unstoppable.

 There are many ways to use data to make money.
 I'd love for this post to become a definite catalog for data business models, so I plan to add to it over time.
-If you have suggestions for ways to make money off of data, or specific "game plans," please let me know in the comments (or via Twitter).
-When making a suggestions, please include your website or Twitter handle or name so that I can give you proper credit.Value of Data • Business Models
+If you have suggestions for ways to make money off of data, or specific "game plans," please let me know on Twitter.Value of Data • Business Models